Poyo-SSB/tetrio-bot-docs/README.md

 # TETR.IO bot documentation

 This repository is dedicated to documenting the network protocol used by TETR.IO, as well as any other information that may be useful when developing a bot for TETR.IO.
+This is not the only way to develop a bot for TETR.IO—one may also directly interface with or modify the official TETR.IO client, in which case the information in this documentation is largely irrelevant.
+This documentation is for standalone bots which run without using the official TETR.IO client.

 ## Bot application process